 Free walking tours are one of my favorite things to do when I go on a city trip.
 It’s a great way to see the most important parts of the city and learn a lot about its history.
-The local guides always do an amazing job showing you not only the tourist spots, but also the secret places mostly locals know about.
+The local guides always do an amazing job showing you not only the tourist spots but also the secret places only locals know about.

 How do free walking tours work?
 Free walking tours do not come with an exact price tag, which is why they are free.
 You will spend some hours walking around Barcelona with your local guide, and I promise you, you will learn a lot about the city.
 At the end of the tour, you will have the chance to leave your local guide a tip.
 And it’s really up to you how much you would like to tip him.
 It really depends on how much you liked the tour and what’s in your budget.

 You can find more information about free walking tours and book your free walking tour in Barcelona here.

 The hop-on hop-off bus will be a lifesaver if you are not planning to stay in Barcelona for long, but still want to see as much as possible of the city.
 Even though Barcelona is very walkable, which is one of the reasons I love visiting it, you cannot always walk to the monuments that are further away from the city center.
 So how do hop-on hop-off buses work?

 These red buses are driving around Barcelona in a circle, attending more than 30 stops.
 These stops are usually close to the most important monuments in the city.
 With your ticket, you can get on the bus at your closest stop.
 Once you reach your desired destination, get off the bus and explore the surroundings.
 When you want to continue your trip, you just have to walk to the closest stop.
 The next bus is usually only a couple of minutes away.